sugaryourcoffee/monitoring/monitoring.md

 Puppet is available through Ubuntu's repository as _puppet_ and _puppetmaster_.
 In order to use the client/server installation we will install _puppet_ on the client machine and _puppetmaster_ on the server machine.
-Our client is where we install Nagios and our server is a different machine.
-In the followin our server is called `uranus`.
+Our client is where we install Nagios and our Puppet server is a different machine.
+In the following our Puppet server is called `uranus`.

 It is best to have the same version for both puppet and puppetmaster.
 But at least the puppetmaster has to have the version number of puppet client.